hukumjain/openshift-sep-2022-batch1/Day7/README.md

 ```
 The above pod retrieves the database name from configmap as it is a non-sentive data, while it retrieves the mysql username and password from a secret.
 The key/value stored in configmap is stored as plain-text, while the key/value stored in a secrets is stored in an encrypted fashion.

-The best practice, you shouldn't commit(checkin) the secret yaml file in your version control.
+The best practice is, you shouldn't commit(checkin) the secret yaml file in your version control.

 Get inside the pod shell
 ```